 The Heritage Preservation poster illustrates educational methods, training tools and planning assets for fostering cultural protection awareness among during pre-deployment and among deployed U.S. military personnel and international participants.
 This poster demonstrates CCHAG’s ability to create easy-to-understand fact-filled posters and other print-based and online information graphics for both professional and military audiences.

 Powerpoint Presentations Packaged for Delivery by Your Personnel … or Our Specialists, or via the Internet.
 CPP trainers and subject matter experts at CCHAG excel at creating and delivering easy to understand Powerpoint presentations for training purposes or awareness raising efforts.
 Our presentations are designed to make best use of time spent, with localized content and examples suitable for any COCOM or Joint Force audience anywhere in the world.
-One example:
+Three examples:

 — Introduction and Regulatory and Legal Drivers;